calumryan/future-learn-code-exercise/README.md

 This will start the watch tasks to compile the SASS, watch for changes and also start a server at http://localhost:3000/ - which will autoload when changes made as sepcified in the Gulpfile.
 The browser should open at the right location after the gulp task has run.

+For simplicity sake and to allow people not able or willing to install node/npm and bower - then you can view the page at the github pages url [https://mattbee.github.io/future-learn-code-exercise/](https://mattbee.github.io/future-learn-code-exercise/)

 ## ToDo List

 This is the project plan, as items are completed, I'll check them off and what remains is essentially the remaining tasks that I would be completing if I had longer than 2 hours.